amd/ZenDNN/docs/zendnnl_architecture.md

 ## 4. Low-Level Libraries
-ZenDNNL leverages several low-level libraries to provide foundational building blocks for performance-critical operations:
+ZenDNN* leverages several low-level libraries to provide foundational building blocks for performance-critical operations:
 - **AOCL (AMD Optimized CPU Libraries)**: Optimized BLAS, FFT, and RNG for AMD CPUs.
 - **FBGEMM**: Efficient low-precision (INT8, BF16) matrix multiplication.
 - **OneDNN**: Intel’s deep learning primitives for x86 CPUs.
 - **LibXSMM**: Specialized in small matrix multiplications (e.g., 64x64 or smaller).

 ## 5. Hardware Layer
-ZenDNNL is engineered to extract maximum performance from **general-purpose CPUs**, making it ideal for server-side inference, edge computing, and CPU-only environments.
+ZenDNN* is engineered to extract maximum performance from **general-purpose CPUs**, making it ideal for server-side inference, edge computing, and CPU-only environments.
 This layer is where all computations are ultimately executed, and its efficiency directly impacts the overall throughput and latency of deep learning models.

 ### Key Optimization Strategies

 #### 5.1 Instruction Set Utilization
-ZenDNNL is optimized to leverage modern CPU instruction sets that enable vectorized and parallel computation:
+ZenDNN* is optimized to leverage modern CPU instruction sets that enable vectorized and parallel computation:
 - **AVX2 (Advanced Vector Extensions 2):** Widely supported on modern x86 CPUs, enables 256-bit SIMD operations.
 - **AVX-512:** Offers 512-bit SIMD operations, allowing more data to be processed per instruction cycle.
 Ideal for FP32 and BF16 workloads.

-These instruction sets are detected at runtime, and ZenDNNL dynamically selects the best kernel path based on the available hardware.
+These instruction sets are detected at runtime, and ZenDNN* dynamically selects the best kernel path based on the available hardware.

 #### 5.2 Multi-threading
-ZenDNNL supports parallel execution using:
+ZenDNN* supports parallel execution using:
 - **OpenMP:** A widely-used API for multi-threaded programming in C/C++.

-This allows ZenDNNL to scale across multiple CPU cores, improving throughput for batch inference and large models.
+This allows ZenDNN* to scale across multiple CPU cores, improving throughput for batch inference and large models.

 #### 5.3 Cache Optimization
-ZenDNNL kernels are designed to:
+ZenDNN* kernels are designed to:
 - Maximize data reuse within L1/L2/L3 caches.
 - Use blocking and tiling strategies to reduce cache misses.
 - Align memory access patterns with CPU prefetching behavior.

 ## Execution Flow
-Here's a simplified flow of how a tensor moves through the ZenDNNL stack:
+Here's a simplified flow of how a tensor moves through the ZenDNN* stack:

 1. **Input Tensor** is passed from the framework (e.g., PyTorch).
 2. The **User API** receives the tensor and determines the appropriate operator.